Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-01-24-Covid-cocktails-5.md

 The Honeysuckle Daiquiri.
 A rum-based variant of the Bees Knees.

-- 2oz Cuban rum
+- 2 oz Cuban rum
-- 0.66oz lemon juice
+- 0.66 oz lemon juice
-- 0.33oz orange juice
+- 0.33 oz orange juice
-- 0.5oz honey syrup
+- 0.5 oz honey syrup

 Shake with ice,